 Should airlines charge a change fee even if they can resell the seat?

-Question: We recently booked a one-way ticket from Los Angeles to San Francisco on Virgin America to get us home after our trip from Tahiti.
-But about a month later, our travel agent informed us that our return flight from Tahiti to Los Angeles had been canceled.
+We recently booked a one-way ticket from Los Angeles to San Francisco on Virgin America to get us home after our trip from Tahiti.
+But about a month later, our travel agent informed us that they had canceled our return flight from Tahiti to Los Angeles.

-I called Virgin America and was told that it would cost us $180 to change the flight to the next day, when our new flight was scheduled.
+I called Virgin America, and they informed me that changing the flight to the next day, when our new flight was scheduled, would cost us $180.

 There are more than four months between now and then to resell those two seats.
 If those four seats were not rebooked in the next four months, I would be OK with getting charged or losing my money.